- Make sure that your iPhone, iPad, or iPod touch has the latest version of iOS.

 Set up Notes with iCloud

-You can use iCloud to update your notes across all your devices.
-To set up Notes with iCloud, go to Settings > iCloud, then turn on Notes.
+You can use iCloud to update your notes across all of your devices.
+To set up Notes with iCloud, go to Settings > [your name] > iCloud, then turn on Notes.
 You’ll see your notes on all of your Apple devices that you’re signed in to with the same Apple ID.